What is phimosis?

 In uncircumcised men and boys, a foreskin covers the head of the penis.
-Typically, the foreskin can be pulled back when needed.
+Typically, the foreskin is flexible and stretches to allow exposure of the glans penis (head) when pulled back, offering no resistance.
 When the foreskin can’t be pulled back, this is called phimosis.

 Phimosis is a common condition.
 There are two types: